Lenox, Massachusetts: History

-The area was inhabited by Mahicans, Algonquian speakers who largely lived along the Hudson and Housatonic Rivers.
+The area was inhabited by Mahicans, Native American Algonquian speakers who largely lived along the Hudson and Housatonic Rivers.
 Hostilities during the French and Indian Wars discouraged settlement by European colonial settlers until 1750, when Jonathan and Sarah Hinsdale from Hartford, Connecticut, established a small inn and general store.
 The Province of Massachusetts Bay thereupon auctioned large tracts of land for 10 townships in Berkshire County, set off in 1761 from Hampshire County.

 For 2,250 pounds Josiah Dean purchased Lot Number 8, which included present-day Lenox and Richmond.
-After conflicting land claims were resolved, however, it went to Samuel Brown Jr., who had bought the land from the Mahican chief, on condition that he pay 650 pounds extra.
+After conflicting land claims were resolved, it was deeded to Samuel Brown Jr., who had bought the land from the Mahican chief, on condition that he pay 650 pounds extra.
 It was founded as Richmond in 1765.
 But because the Berkshires divided the town in two, the village of Yokuntown (named for an indigenous chief) was set off as Lenox in 1767.
 The town was intended to be called Lennox, probably after Charles Lennox, 3rd Duke of Richmond and Lennox (Scottish Gaelic Leamhnachd), but the name was misspelled by a clerk at incorporation.

 Early industries included farming, sawmills, textile mills, potash production, glassworks, and quarrying.
 A vein of iron ore led to the digging of mines under the town, and the establishment by Job Gilbert in the 1780s of an iron works at Lenox Dale, also known as Lenox Furnace.
 In 1784, Lenox became the county seat, which it remained until 1868 when the title passed to Pittsfield.
 The county courthouse built in 1816 is today the Lenox Library.

 The region's rustic beauty helped Lenox develop into an art colony.
 In 1821, author Catharine Sedgwick moved here, followed by actress Fanny Kemble.
 Nathaniel Hawthorne and his family came from Salem in 1850, staying a year and a half.
 Other visitors to the area, including Timothy Dwight, Benjamin Silliman and Henry Ward Beecher, extolled its advantages.
 After an extension of the Housatonic Railroad arrived in 1838, tourists discovered the town in increasing numbers.